Leaving a toxic partner.

 - Get a restraining order, protection order or a non-molestation order.

 Others have got out safely before you, and you can also get out safely.
-Once you’ve taken this step which is the most important, you can start working on you and your life again.
+Once you’ve taken this step which is the most important, you can start working on yourself and your life again.